Data exhaust: Solutions

-Although data exhaust is not a new concept, the ubiquity of internet-enabled gadgetry has exacerbated the scope and impacts of our passive digital trail.
+Although data exhaust is not a new concept, the ubiquity of Internet-enabled gadgetry has exacerbated the scope and impacts of our passive digital trail.
 The collection and distribution of data thus generated is not illegal, but there are steps that must be taken to ensure that the use of this data is ethical.
 In order to ensure privacy of users, when the information is sold it can be anonymized.
 Also, users can be given the opportunity to opt-out of the selling of their information if they choose.
-Lastly, to build trust, websites can update their privacy policies so that they include all the data in which they will be collecting about the user.
+Lastly, to build trust, websites can update their privacy policies so that they include all the data they will be collecting about the user.